Order in Council

 An Order in Council (abbreviated as OIC in some countries) is a type of legal instrument issued by the executive branch of a government, often the head of state or their representatives, on the advice of a cabinet or council of ministers.
 These instruments are used in several Commonwealth realms, with equivalent instruments also found in countries with a Westminster system of government.
-Although the specifics vary by country, Orders in Council typically allow the executive to make formal decisions or regulations without enacting new legislation.
+Although the specifics vary by country, Orders in Council typically allow the executive to make formal decisions or regulations without enacting new primary legislation.

 Types, usage and terminology

 There are two principal types of order in council: orders in council whereby the King-in-Council exercises the royal prerogative, and orders in council made in accordance with an act of Parliament.

 In the United Kingdom, orders are formally made by the monarch with the advice of the Privy Council (King-in-Council or Queen-in-Council).
 In Canada, federal orders in council are made in the name of the Governor General by the King's Privy Council for Canada; provincial orders-in-council are of the Lieutenant-Governor-in-Council by the provincial Executive Council.
 In other places in name of the governor by the executive council (Governor-in-Council, Governor-General-in-Council, etc.).

 In New Zealand, the orders in council, undertaken by the Executive Council, are required to give effect to the government's decisions.
 Apart from acts of Parliament, orders in council are the main method by which the government implements decisions that need legal force.